Stewart Henbest Capper

-Stewart Henbest Capper (15 December 1859 – 8 January 1925) was a prominent architect in the Arts and Crafts style closely associated with Sir Patrick Geddes with much of his work sadly mislabelled as Geddes’.
-Due to ill-health he did not achieve much that he might have, and his contemporary Sydney Mitchell completed much of his most public works.
+Stewart Henbest Capper (15 December 1859 – 8 January 1925) was a prominent architect in the Arts and Crafts style closely associated with Sir Patrick Geddes with much of his work mislabelled as Geddes'.
+Due to ill health he did not achieve much that he might have, and his contemporary Sydney Mitchell completed much of his most public works.
 His style cleverly mimics medieval and Renaissance details, and, as it sometimes includes either original or faked medieval date-stones, is regularly accepted as being several centuries older than its true age.

 In later life he is remembered as Professor Capper due to his academic role at McGill University in Canada.
 This is often remembered more than for his work in Scotland, and much of his due fame has been laid on the shoulders of his clients and those who completed his works.

 Early life

-Born in Douglas, Isle of Man, the son of Jasper John Capper (1820-1918), he was raised in Upper Clapton in London until his family moved to Edinburgh when Stewart was nine years old, either just before or just after the death of his mother, Harriet Millington Jackson (1820-1870).
+Born in Douglas, Isle of Man, the son of Jasper John Capper (1820–1918), he was raised in Upper Clapton in London until his family moved to Edinburgh when Stewart was nine years old, either just before or just after the death of his mother, Harriet Millington Jackson (1820–1870).
 His father remarried soon after the death, to Anna Coventry Blyth.
 The family lived at 1 Beaufort Road in the Grange district.

 Stewart, and his two brothers, were educated at the Royal High School, where he was dux for the academic year 1874/5.
 At 16 he then won a place at Edinburgh University and gained a First Class Degree in Classics.
 The studies included a period attending the University of Heidelberg in Germany, from which it may be concluded that he spoke German competently.